learn-co-curriculum/dsc-word-vectorization-lab/README.md

 $$\large Term\ Frequency(t) = \frac{number\ of\ times\ t\ appears\ in\ a\ document} {total\ number\ of\ terms\ in\ the\ document} $$
 <br>
 <br>
 Complete the following function below to calculate term frequency for every term in a document.
+Your function should take a vectorized bag of words dictionary and return a dictionary of word/frequency pairs according to the above formula.

 ```python